weldlabucsb/dataManager/readme.md

     - SeriesID (can be left blank): A character which labels different types of runs.
 Arbitrary, but useful for sorting at a glance.
     - RunType (can be left blank): A name for that type of run.
 Also arbitrary, yet useful for the same reason as SeriesID.
     - RunFolder (wherever atomdata is)
-Take a look at RunInfoTableExample.csv for an example.
+Take a look at AutoConstrTestTable.csv for an example.
+Ignore the last two columns for now.

 Once you have your RunInfoTable, you will feed it (with some optional arguments) to RunDataLibrary.libraryConstruct().
 See the section "Autogenerating RunDataLibrary" in ExampleScript.mlx for a detailed look at how this works.
+If all you care about is getting a RunDataLibrary from your table, you can use the __GetRunDatas__ function by calling it from the MatLab command window.